Ausangate Trek Tinqui 5 Days/ 4 Nights

 Total distance: 7 km

-The Ausangate region is very high, plus you are close to a snow-covered massif.
-Temperatures are cold and can fall far below freezing in the nights.
+The Ausangate region is very high, and you're also close to a snow-covered massif.
+Temperatures are cold and can fall far below freezing at night.
 You should travel well prepared for cold temperatures.
-Rent or carry sleeping bags for temperatures less than freezing (minus 10 Degree Celsius or more).
+Rent or bring sleeping bags for temperatures below freezing (minus 10 degrees Celsius or more).
 If required, riding horses or horses to carry luggage can be arranged at a reasonable daily rate.

 • Pre-Trek Briefing